Help! I’m Pregnant –

 If you take the pills and run into difficulties, you can seek advice from abortion providers, Family Planning Clinics, and Healthline.
 Advice given over the telephone is free.

 If you go to hospital with excessive bleeding you can always tell them you are miscarrying spontaneously.
 There is no medical difference between a medical abortion and a spontaneous abortion.
-You will be charged for the hospital visit.
+You may be charged for the hospital visit.